yeoji/spritesheet-cutter/README.md

 Go to `http://localhost:1234`

+### Usage

+#### Background Selection
+Select the background colour of your sprite sheet so that trimming works as expected.

+#### Exporting a Single Sprite
+Click on a sprite, check the preview and click export.
+A `.png` file will be downloaded.

+#### Exporting Multiple Sprites
+Click on a sprite, hold shift to select another sprite, and another, and another.
+Click export.
+A `.zip` file will be downloaded.

 ### Todo
 - [x] Export individual selected sprites as PNG
 - [x] Preview panel for selected sprite